PlaceOS/docs/reference/security-compliance/security.md

 ## Data in Transit

-PlaceOS API's and static resources are served over HTTPS only.
+PlaceOS APIs and static resources are served over HTTPS only.

 ### Supported Protocols